peteryn/LionBracketEngine/README.md

 # Lion Bracket Engine
-Lion Bracket Engine is a versatile library for managing and predicting tournament brackets.
+Lion Bracket Engine is a library for managing and predicting tournament brackets.
 It supports both qualification and elimination formats, including Swiss and AFL.
 The library provides a intuitive API for creating brackets, updating match results, and calculating future matches.

 This library supports the webapp [LionBracket](https://github.com/peteryn/LionBracket).